habramsohn/MSBA-Portfolio/README.md

 Welcome to my portfolio!
+These projects were developed while I was pursuing a Master of Science in Business Analytics at the College of William & Mary.

 Please direct inquiries to harrisonabramsohn@gmail.com

 See descriptions below: